akirby23/the-blessing-way/README.md

 - Inspiration for the layout of the Biography section was taken from the Love Running website.

 ### Content
-- The album descriptions in the Discography section were written with the help of Ollie Gill.
+- The Biograpy section as well as the album descriptions in the Discography section were written with the help of Ollie Gill.
 - The rest of the content was written by [Aoife](https://github.com/akirby23).

 ### Media